Redis Queue

 Tip

-There may be some deviation in the delayed queue consumption time.
-For example, if the consumption speed is slower than the production speed, causing queue backlog and consequently consumption delay, the solution is to open more consumption processes.
+The consumption time for delayed queues may vary, for example, if the consumption speed is slower than the production speed, resulting in queue backlog and hence consumption delays.
+A way to alleviate this is to start more consumer processes.

 <?php